-During fiscal year 2000, the Corporation entered into a retirement and consulting arrangement with David Lasky which provided for his retirement as of April 10, 2000, from his position as chairman and chief executive officer of the his retirement date and ending on April 9, 2003.
+During fiscal year 2000, the Corporation entered into a retirement and consulting arrangement with David Lasky which provided for his retirement as of April 10, 2000, from his position as chairman and chief executive officer of the Company and each of its affiliates for all purposes.
+The agreement further provides that Mr. Lasky shall serve as a consultant to the Company commencing on his retirement date and ending on April 9, 2003.

-Company and each of its affiliates for all purposes.
-The agreement further provides that Mr. Lasky shall serve as a consultant to the Company commencing on also provides for other health and welfare benefits under the Company's existing programs for Mr. Lasky and his spouse.
-A copy of Mr. Lasky's agreement is attached as Exhibit (10)(xi) to the Company's Annual Report on Form 10-K for fiscal year ended December 31, 2000, filed with the United States Securities and
+During fiscal year 2001, commencing on April 9, 2001, the Company began paying Mr. Lasky, over 12 equal monthly installments, a consulting fee at the annual rate of \$300,000.
+During the 12-month period commencing on April 9, 2002, Mr. Lasky's consulting fee will be at the annual rate of \$200,000.
+The agreement also provides for other health and welfare benefits under the Company's existing programs for Mr. Lasky and his spouse.
+A copy of Mr. Lasky's agreement is attached as Exhibit (10)(xi) to the Company's Annual Report on Form 10-K for fiscal year ended December 31, 2000, filed with the United States Securities and Exchange Commission on March 19, 2001.